Poll: Should I continue The First and the Only, do a sequel(and hopefully not forget), or tie it up now? Vote Now!

 She never listens, she has the attention span of a sparrow, people tell her to work and she starts... starts daydreaming about dragons!

 Dragons exist!
 They steal your time, but never show up in person.
 What's with that?

 About me as a writer

-6. Lastly, I like unexpected surprises... which is a bit of a given.
+5. Lastly, I like unexpected surprises... which is a bit of a given.
 Seriously, who doesn't love irony?
 Who can not love irony!?

 Things that seriously annoy me

 3. One of the most important things is that I absolutely loathe reading a Mary Sue or a Marty Stu.
 Some original characters are awesome but others, whom I will not mention, kill me to read.
 They are too perfect to be real, and often overshadow the beautifully flawed canon characters.
 In the (paraphrased) words of Mark Twain, "You just wish they would all drown together!"

 4. I don't think bad language is extremely terrible, however, it annoys me when a character or the narrative is cursing every third word because the author thinks it's cool.
 It tends to distract me from the rest of an otherwise well-written story.

 5. K stories that should be rated M. Honestly, K means kindergarten through tweens.
 If these people would truly let an seven year-old read those...

 6. Author's notes in the middle of the story.
 Sadness.
 Honestly, it's like that annoying sibling* giving running commentary and no matter how often you ask they won't shut up!
 They are distracting and only detract from the story.